 Long-lived tangible assets and definite-lived intangible assets are reviewed for possible impairment whenever events or changes in circumstances indicate that the carrying amount of such assets may not be recoverable.
 We use an estimate of undiscounted future net cash flows of the assets, over the remaining useful lives in determining whether the assets are recoverable.
-If the carrying values of the assets exceed the anticipated future cash flows of the assets, we recognize an impairment loss equal to the difference between the carrying values of the assets and their estimated fair values.
+If the carrying values of the assets exceed the anticipated future cash flows of the assets, over the remaining useful lives in determining whether the assets are recoverable.
+If the carrying values of the assets exceed the anticipated future cash flows of the assets, over the remaining useful lives in determining whether the assets are recoverable.
+If the carrying values of the assets exceed the anticipated future cash flows of the assets, and their estimated fair values.
 Impairment of long-lived assets is assessed at the lowest levels for which there are identifiable cash flows that are independent from other groups of assets.
 The evaluation of long-lived assets requires us to use estimates of future cash flows.
-If forecasts and assumptions used to support the realizability of our long-lived tangible and definitelived intangible assets change in the future, significant impairment charges could result that would adversely affect our results of operations and financial condition.
+If forecasts and assumptions used to support the realizability of our long-lived angible and definite-lived intangible assets change in the future, significant impairment charges could result that would adversely affect our results of operations and financial condition.